prpwien/prpwien/README.md

 ### Hi there 👋, I am Philipp!

-###### _Junior Full Stack Developer_
+###### _Junior Web Developer_

-I am a Junior Frontend Stack Developer working on web applications specialised in Front End JavaScript technologies such as React and GatsbyJS.
+I am a Junior Web Developer working on web applications specialised in Front End JavaScript technologies such as React and GatsbyJS.
 Besides that, I’m always enthusiastic about new technologys and I am also educating myself about IT-Security & PEN-Testing.

 - :full_moon: Frontend: HTML, CSS, SASS, JavaScript
 - :new_moon: Backend: NodeJS, Express